 Skin Kadash was born of a need for an identifying mark on a character I expected to be on the page one moment, and gone forever the next.
-Back in the 90s when I first began Lost Dog, I had no plans to write four novels and three short stories featuring the crusty cop.
+Back in the 90s when I first began Lost Dog, I had no plans to write four novels and even more short stories featuring the crusty cop.
 He existed for one reason only: to freak out protagonist Peter McKrall at the crime scene where the novel opens.
 Peter didn’t like cops, and Skin’s seemingly cavalier attitude and unlovely appearance only added to Peter’s distress.
 As the first draft of chapter two ended, I expected Skin to fade away, his work done.

 Ruby Jane’s origins grow similarly out of the need for a character to serve in contrast to Peter.
 In her case, my goal was someone who would counterbalance Peter’s acerbic cynicism, add a note of levity in an otherwise grim tale, and provide a romantic interest for my hapless protagonist.
 Unlike Skin, I planned from the beginning that she would be a significant character: intelligent, funny, ambitious.
 Someone to love distinct from Peter, a guy I knew would be hard to even like.

 In my earliest notes on Lost Dog—not exactly an outline, just free-form thoughts scribbled on paper—Peter and Ruby Jane’s incipient romance was to be cut short by Jake.
 This would lead to an explosive, final confrontation between Jake and Peter.
 All very Hollywood: melodramatic, overwrought — and forgettable.